code-distortion/adapt/README.md

 ### Artisan Commands

-`php artisan adapt:list-db-caches` - See the databases and [snapshot files](#database-snapshots) that Adapt has created.
+`php artisan adapt:list-db-caches` - Lists the databases and [snapshot files](#database-snapshots) that Adapt has created.

 You won't need to clear old databases and snapshot files as Adapt does this automatically, however you can if you like:

-`php artisan adapt:remove-db-caches` - Remove Adapt's databases and snapshot files.
+`php artisan adapt:remove-db-caches` - Removes Adapt's databases and snapshot files.